Let me take you down

 Strawberry Fields forever

-Always know sometimes it's me
+Always, no, sometimes think it's me

 But you know I know when it's a dream